Preventative Sanitary Sewer System Maintenance Promotes Cost-Savings

 Approximately 121 segments (or 20 percent) of the WRA’s sewer system were classified as high- to higher-risk assets.
 The areas that currently present the highest risk lie within the Southwest Outfall and South Side Interceptor located south of downtown and parallel to the Des Moines River.
 These sewers act as the lifeline of the metropolitan sewer system.

 Wastewater Asset Management Plan for Sanitary Sewer System

-As a result of the sewer system assessment, two phases of pipe lining are recommended.
+As a result of the sewer system assessment, two phases of pipelining are recommended.
 Both phases of sewer lining will address several of the highest-risk segments while presenting the best opportunity to meet budget goals.
 The sewers in this area have particularly flat slopes that result in low velocities and create an ideal environment for corrosive conditions.
 Priority lining will prevent further deterioration of the sewer and ensure that assets are repaired before unexpected failures occur.

-The design is currently underway for both phases by the Snyder & Associates’ team with lining anticipated to be complete in 2021.
+The design is currently underway for both phases by the Snyder & Associates’ team with lining anticipated to be completed in 2021.
 Snyder & Associates continues to assist the WRA in identifying other areas of priority and planning additional phases of rehabilitation for future programming.